monster-js/monster-js/docs/router/navigation.md

 ## 2. Navigating Programmatically

 Sometimes you may want to trigger navigation programmatically based on user actions or other dynamic conditions.
-Monster JS offers a `navigate()` function to perform programmatic navigation.
+Monster JS offers a `routerNavigate()` function to perform programmatic navigation.

 ### Example: Button Click Navigation